 Cocaine is a powerful stimulant drug that is highly addictive.
 If used repeatedly, it can lead to a host of health problems, including alterations in the structure and function of the brain.
-1People obtain cocaine from street dealers and abuse it for its euphoric effects.
-Cocaine is an illegal drug, classified as Schedule II by the DEA due to its high potential for abuse and addiction.
+1People obtain cocaine from street dealers and use it for its euphoric effects.
+Cocaine is an illegal drug, classified as Schedule II by the DEA due to its high potential for use and addiction.

 Table of Contents

 - 1 What is a Cocaine Hotline?

 - 2 What Questions Can a Cocaine Hotline Answer?

 - 3 Cocaine Hotlines